 A rotating mass drags nearby masses along with it.
-The daily rotation of the Earth drags satellites to the East by tens of meters per year.
-Such frame dragging by extremal black holes can approach the speed of light.
-(Roy Kerr 1934-, Ezra Newman 1929-2021)
+The daily rotation of the Earth moves satellites to the East by tens of meters per year.
+The frame dragging of extremal black holes with $J \leq GM^2/c$ approaches the speed of light (Ghosh et al., 2018).
+(Roy Kerr, 1934-)